yumozi/world-chat/README.md

 # World Chat

-React-based social media that encourages connectedness around the world.
+React-based social media that promotes connectedness for people around the world.
 (Work in progress).